quimortiz/dynobench/README.md

 # Dynobench 🦖

 Dynobench 🦖 is a universal benchmark for kinodynamic motion planning.
-Develop, combine and compare methods of different algorithmic families, from trajectory optimization and sample based motion planning to reinforcement and supervised learning.
+Develop, combine and compare different methods, from trajectory optimization and sample based motion planning to supervised and reinforcement learning.

 <p align="center">
 <img src="assets/dynobench.png" width=50% height=50%>
 </p >

+You will find multiple planners in [Dynoplan](https://github.com/quimortiz/dynoplan) 🦖

 # Using Dynobench